pagkly/Zed/Investopedia3/Comparative Market Analysis.md

 Comparative Market Analysis
 ## What Is a Comparative Market Analysis?

 A comparative market analysis (CMA) is an estimate of a home's value based on recently sold, similar properties in the immediate area.
-Real estate agents and brokers create CMA reports to help sellers set [listing prices](https://www.investopedia.com/terms/l/list-price.asp) for their homes and, less commonly, to help buyers make competitive offers.
-Individuals can perform their own comparative market analysis by researching comparable properties (known as "comps") on real estate listing sites, such as [realtor.com](https://www.realtor.com/).
+Real estate agents and brokers create CMA reports to help sellers set [[listing prices]](https://www.investopedia.com/terms/l/list-price.asp) for their homes and, less commonly, to help buyers make competitive offers.
+Individuals can perform their own comparative market analysis by researching comparable properties (known as "comps") on real estate listing sites, such as [[realtor.com]](https://www.realtor.com/).

 ### Key Takeaways